0x4248/notebook/source/content/01 Areas/Computer Science/2 Systems software/9/Utility Programs.md

 ---
 # Utility Programs
 ***
-Utility software is [[Systems Software]] designed to optimise the performance of the computer or do tasks that can
+Utility software is [[Systems Software]] designed to optimise the performance of the computer or do tasks that can maintain the system.
-## Disk defragmentation
-A disk defragmenter is a program that optimises a magnetic hard disk to make it faster to read files.
-## Automatic backup

-## Virus checker
+These